-Today, with the advancement of EV technology, there are now electric trucks with outstanding power and fuel efficiency.
+Today, with the advancement of EV technology, electric trucks have outstanding power and fuel efficiency.
 Below, we outline the best electric trucks in Canada.
 We also offer a few alternatives if an electric truck is not for you.

 While electric cars have been on a fairly consistent upward trajectory in popularity over the past decade, electric trucks have lagged.
-But now with electric vehicle and battery pack technology reaching new heights for range and power, electric pickup trucks are a reality.
+But now with electrification and lithium-ion battery pack technology reaching new heights for range and power, electric pickup trucks are a reality.

-Before all these advancements, EVs were a little underpowered, underwhelming, and had limited range.
-Today, EVs have upwards of 1,000 horsepower and driving ranges over 600 km.
+Before all these advancements, zero-emission vehicles (ZEVs) were a little underpowered, underwhelming, and had limited range.
+Today, EVs have outrageous specs, including upwards of 1,000 horsepower and driving ranges over 600 km.
 With all that power and range, the doorway to electric trucks has flung open, and automakers are taking advantage of it.

 While electric trucks are still in their infancy, there are a few to pick from at Canadian dealerships.
 There are also more on the way that you can pre-order today, given you’re willing to wait.

 Here are the best electric trucks you can buy now in Canada.

 The GMC Hummer EV Pickup, which debuted for the 2022 model year but has yet to arrive in Canada kicked the production electric pickup movement into high gear, despite Tesla getting a head start with its Cybertruck concept and Rivian already launching its R1T.